goblindegook/goblindegook.com/content/post/2026/brand-new-legacy/index.md

 While you could argue that a React application is not a bad choice by the LLM, my argument is that this is not a choice at all.
 It’s the roll of a loaded die masquerading as intention.
 And this is only the first of hundreds or thousands of such ‘decisions’ that will remain opaque to the person driving the agent.

-Thanks to the speed at which they churn out code, widespread use of AI tools compresses implementation timelines.
+Thanks to the speed at which AI tools churn out code, widespread use compresses implementation timelines.
 Everything happens faster, so much so that people now struggle to keep up with the changes.
 And by making design decisions from a probability pool rather than careful consideration of the problem, they prevent understanding from even forming.

 We are [automating away learning in the name of efficiency](https://www.theatlantic.com/magazine/archive/2013/11/the-great-forgetting/309516/).
 The lasting impact of this on employee skills and satisfaction, or on the health of the job market and the companies themselves, is yet to be appreciated in full.
 But without the proper safeguards, one thing is becoming apparent: LLMs produce code that becomes legacy, not in a matter of years, but within months or even weeks of shipping.